-All Water Charters is a owner operated charter boat company that’s ran by Florida Native, Captain Kyle Kelso.
+All Water Charters is a charter boat company that’s run by Florida Native Captain Kyle Kelso.
 He specializes in catching a variety of species in many depths of water, while making sure you have a fun and memorable experience.
 All Water Charters takes anglers out on private Key West fishing charters.
 These types of charters include backcountry fishing, flats fishing, wreck & reef fishing, and other custom charters.
 Capt.
-Kyle Kelso take pride in making a day out on the water that is custom tailored for his customers’ skills and desires.
+Kyle and fellow guides take pride in making a day out on the water that is custom tailored for their customers’ skills and desires.

-Depending on what you would like to go after in your day, you could hook up to several different species including tarpon, jacks, barracuda, sharks, bonefish, grouper, snapper, permit, cobia and more!
+Depending on what you would like to go after in your day, you could hook up to several different species including tarpon, jacks, barracuda, mackerel, sailfish sharks, bonefish, grouper, snapper, permit, cobia and more!
 Key West has the best assortment of fish compared to anywhere else in the country.
-Unlike some charters, Capt.
-Kyle asks what you would like to go after throughout the day so that you get the best possible, personal fishing experience.
+See some catches on the photos page.

 - The outer islands of the backcountry and the shallow flats are pristine estuaries with extreme amounts of wildlife.
 Some people are so taken back by how beautiful our shallows are that they even forget they are supposed to be fishing!
 Some anglers who have visited for several days, go out on a variety of fishing trips to maximize their species caught.
-For example, flats fishing or backcountry fishing one day, fishing the reef the next day, and then going deep sea the final day.
+For example, flats fishing or backcountry fishing one day and then fishing the reef the next day.

 - See our Frequently Asked Questions.

 Fishing around the outer islands, nearshore, and offshore changes so much around the year that it is almost impossible to tell someone when it is the best time of year to go out on a charter.
 We typically ask people what they are looking to go after.
 Depending on their answer can give a better understanding of when it will be best for them to go fishing.
 Also check out the Key West Fishing Report.